 Can I reapply for the May 1 deadline if I wasn't selected for the Feb 1 deadline?

-Students who apply for the Feb 1 deadline will know if they are selected by mid-April.
-If applicants want to know that information before college decision day on May 1, then we would encourage them to apply by Feb 1.
+Students who apply for the Feb 1 deadline will know if they are selected by early-April.
+If applicants want to know if they have been selected before college decision day on May 1, then we would encourage them to apply by Feb 1.
 May 1 applicants will know if they have be selected by end of June/mid-July.

 Does Renaissance accept printed/mailed applications?

 The 2022 season will open in Winter 2021.